Built for FastAPI agencies — 14-day free trial

-The first failed handshake hits the client SDK in production immediately.
+The first failed handshake hits the client SDK.

 FastAPI agencies running async Python on Uvicorn behind Caddy or nginx deal with Caddyfile parse errors after a config change that disable automatic HTTPS across every site on the host, Fly.io managed certificate provisioning that breaks when DNS providers are switched mid-deploy, and per-WebSocket subdomain SSL for LLM streaming endpoints with independent renewal cycles.
 Merlonix monitors SSL and DNS so client SDK calls don't return TLS handshake errors before you know the cert expired.